How to Use a Bitcoin ATM | The Ultimate 2023 Guide

 #1.
 Acquire a BTC Wallet

 Before even setting foot out the door, though, don’t forget to sort out a Bitcoin wallet for yourself.
-Even if you already have one, ensure that all of the and such are where you want them.
+Even if you already have one, ensure that all of the key phrases and such are where you want them.

 Printing out your private key using a networked printer is also an awful idea.
 Any time your private keys are exposed to any sort of network, you lose full control of them.